 STRmix is a software for the interpretation of complex DNA profiles.
 The three developers are Dr Duncan Taylor (Forensic Science South Australia), Dr Jo-Anne Bright and myself from ESR in New Zealand.
 We do not receive any benefit direct or indirect from sales of STRmix.
 We are all civil servants on the pay of our respective states.

-It is currently in use in 29 labs in the US, all 8 State and territory labs in Australasia, and 5 labs elsewhere.
+It is currently in use in 30 labs in the US, all 8 State and territory labs in Australasia, and 5 labs elsewhere.
 See here for a full list of labs using STRmix in caseworkLabs live

 A non-exhaustive list of US cases:

 State of Texas vs. Michael Shane Clack.
 Daubert/admissibility hearing April/20/16,

 State of Texas vs. Roy Edward Smith April/20/16 Smith County near the Dallas area.

 Appeal Roy Edward Smith v Texas 16-139-CR Smithv StateApr 28’17

 Henry Watkins SKINNER, Appellant v.
 The STATE of Texas 8th June 2016 Court of Criminal Appeals of Texas 2016 WL 3351308 Skinner v State Tex_ Court of Criminal Appeals 2016 – Google Scholar

 Roy Edward SMITH, Appellant v.
 The STATE of Texas, Appellee 28th April 2016 Court of Appeals of Texas, Tyler 2017 WL 1534048